josmas/sensedash/doc/mysql-db.md

 sudo nano config.ini
 ```

-modify to look like this:
+Modify to look like this:
 ```
 [ndbd default]
 # Options affecting ndbd processes on all data nodes: